ConorWilliams/libfork/BUILDING.md

 The following commands require at least CMake 3.15 to run, because that is the version in which [Install a Project][2] was added.
 As a pre, the [above commands](#configure-and-build) must have been run.

-To install the release mode artifacts (headers) with a single-configuration generator, like the Unix Makefiles one:
+To install the release artifacts (headers) with a single-configuration generator, like the Unix Makefiles one:

 ```sh
 cmake --install build
 ```

-Or with a
-multi-configuration generator, like the Visual Studio ones:
+Or with a multi-configuration generator, like the Visual Studio ones:

 ```sh
 cmake --install build --config Release